surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added contextual information about the Google Structured Data Testing Tool being deprecated.
+	* Added contextual information about the Google Structured Data Test Tool being deprecated.
 * **Bugfixes**
 	* Fixed missing submission of form options that are disabled dynamically using jQuery.
 * **Developer Notes**